bhartiy/learnsellacious/pages/14.transactions/ewallet/docs.md

    <br>c) select user: Enter the email id.
    <br>d) Transaction Amount: The amount to be transferred.
    <br>e) Notes
-4. Save the details by submit button.
+4. Save the details by clicking on submit button.

 ![](add%20fund1.png)